0libote/Twitch-Chat/README.md

 ## 🤝 Contributing

 NexChat is built for the community.
 Feel free to open issues or submit pull requests to enhance the signal intelligence capabilities!

----

-*Built with ❤️ for the Twitch Community.*